 The Objectives of the CIA

 The CIA is a U.S foreign intelligence agency tasked with collecting and analyzing information related to national security from around the world.
-It assists the U.S President, National Security Council, and policymakers in making crucial national security decisions.
+It assists the US President, National Security Council, and policymakers in making crucial national security decisions.
 Officially, the agency also gathers restricted domestic intelligence mainly for counterintelligence purposes.

 The primary objectives of the Central Intelligence Agency are –

-• Foreign intelligence collection;
+- Foreign intelligence collection;

-• Critical analysis of the collected information, and
+- Critical analysis of the collected information, and

-• Conducting covert operations
+- Conducting covert operations

 The CIA also performs clandestine intelligence collection operations through SIGINT or signals intelligence, MASINT, or measurement and signature intelligence.
-MASINT is a form of technical intelligence gathering which identifies, tracks, and locates target sources by analyzing data from various detection and sensing platforms.
+MASINT is a form of technical intelligence gathering that identifies, tracks, and locates target sources by analyzing data from various detection and sensing platforms.
 MASINT has several branches or disciplines, including radar intelligence and acoustic intelligence.

 According to the details of the 2013 ‘black budget’ for the U.S intelligence agencies revealed by the Washington Post, the CIA has four priorities –

-• Counterterrorism – To neutralize and eliminate terr*rism
+- Counterterrorism – To neutralize and eliminate terr*rism

-• Counterintelligence – To protect the agency’s assets from foreign intelligence
+- Counterintelligence – To protect the agency’s assets from foreign intelligence

-• Long-distance surveillance through SIGINT and other technical intelligence gathering methods; and
+- Long-distance surveillance through SIGINT and other technical intelligence gathering methods; and

-• Offensive cyber operations or cyber intelligence
+- Offensive cyber operations or cyber intelligence

 Objectives of the FBI